We Were Promised the World's Most Delicious Mangoes. They Never Came.

 But more important than quantity and variety is the fact that India’s mangoes are, by almost all accounts, the world’s most delicious.

 “India is to mangoes as Bordeaux is to wine,” said David Karp (no relation), a Los Angeles-based fruit expert and University of California, Riverside researcher who wrote the original New York Times article on the 2007 shipment.
-“It’s their center of origin and diversity and excellence, and there’s nothing better than a great Alphonso mango.”
+“It’s their centre of origin and diversity and excellence, and there’s nothing better than a great Alphonso mango.”

 Ah, the Alphonso; among India’s beloved varieties, none is more famous than the Alphonso, grown mostly near Ratnagiri, Maharasthra, and sometimes called the “king of mangoes.”

 Many times in my life, I’ve eaten something that is supposedly the prime exemplar of its category—the best banana, the best anchovy, the best burrito—and I’ve found the quality differential to be subtle; I’ve learned accordingly to temper my expectations with these kinds of things.
 But the one time I was able to eat an Alphonso mango, at the diminutive fruit stand at the luxury London department store Harrod’s, I was blown away.
 I remember being amazed that fruit that good could actually exist.
-The flesh was a deep and uniform marigold color, completely devoid of the stringy fibers that sometimes plague supermarket mangoes.
+The flesh was a deep and uniform marigold colour, completely devoid of the stringy fibres that sometimes plague supermarket mangoes.
 The aroma and taste was not qualitatively different from the mangoes I had known, but intensified manifold, as if the souls of ten mangoes had been concentrated in just one fruit.
 It was the Platonic ideal of a mango, this Alphonso mango.